Shroud (character): Fictional character biography

+Shroud invades Latveria, intending to kill Doctor Doom for his crimes against humanity.
+However, he helps Doom and Captain America oppose the Red Skull, who is considered a worse criminal.
+Shroud is shot by a ray built by the Red Skull while Doom battles Red Skull on the moon.
+Shroud is rescued by Captain America, while the Red Skull is left on the Moon, while Captain America returns Shroud to Earth.
+After recovering, Shroud discovers that he is able to manipulate Darkforce energy.

+Shroud goes undercover in Los Angeles and founds the Night Shift, building a reputation as a criminal to destroy crime from within.
+Behind the scenes, Shroud makes a deal with the West Coast Avengers not to interfere with his activities underground.

+When the Superhero Registration Act was proposed by the United States during the Civil War storyline, Shroud refused to accept the proposal to give up his secret identity.
+He and Julia Carpenter attempt to flee to Canada, but are captured by Wonder Man and Ms. Marvel.
+Shroud escapes and joins Captain America's anti-registration group.

-Following the death of Marc Spector, Coleridge takes on the Moon Knight moniker before coming into conflict with his predecessor's allies and having his identity exposed.
+Following the death of Marc Spector, a new individual takes up the Moon Knight moniker.
+After coming into conflict with Spector's allies running his Midnight Mission, he is eventually unmasked and revealed to be Shroud.

-In the "Blood Hunt" storyline, the Shroud and other Darkforce users lose control of their abilities and release a large amount of Darkforce energy, blocking out the Sun and facilitating a vampire invasion.

 Powers and abilities

 Maximilian Coleridge was struck blind but granted heightened mystic senses, giving him a radar-like perception that allows him to perceive his surroundings and detect movement through walls.
-He later developed the ability to manipulate darkness and shadows, drawing power from the Darkforce Dimension.
+He later developed the ability to manipulate darkness and shadows, drawing power from the Darkforce dimension.
 He can generate and shape darkness into gaseous, solid, or shadowy forms, including humanoid constructs.
 Coleridge has mastered multiple combat disciplines and employs an array of specialized weapons, such as an asbestos-lined cape, magnesium bombs, paralyzing mists, bomb-a-rangs, titanium nets, and a collapsible glider built into his cape that enables short-distance flight.
 His costume is bullet-resistant, further enhancing his combat effectiveness.
 Furthermore, Coleridge commands extensive resources through his family company and his criminal network, most notably as the leader of the Night Shift.
 He has operated from several bases, including a jazz club, a fortified estate, and the Tower of Shadows, an ancient castle equipped with traps such as dart launchers, wall spikes, and pits of fire.

-Other versions

-An alternate version of Maximilian Coleridge appears in the Ultimate Marvel universe.
-The Shroud is an alter ego of Kitty Pryde.

 In other media

-Maximilian Coleridge / The Shroud appears as a playable character in Lego Marvel Super Heroes 2 as part of the "Cloak and Dagger" DLC.
+Shroud appears as a playable character in Lego Marvel Super Heroes 2 as part of the "Cloak and Dagger" DLC.